xunilog/career-coach/docs/guide/scoring.md

 ## Prerequisites

 Scoring requires a **career profile**.
-If you haven't built one yet:

-1. Open the **Career Coach Chat**
-2. The Profile Coach agent will guide you through defining your drivers, values, and work style
-3. Once your profile is complete, new jobs will be scored automatically
+If you haven't built one yet, the [Profile Coach](/guide/profile) will guide you through defining your drivers, values, and work style.
+Once your profile is complete, new jobs will be scored automatically.

 Without a profile, jobs remain unscored and you'll see a prompt to build one.